Ronin15/Armadillo_Madness_C3/CONTROLS_README_v3.md

 1. Check the PC to see if the controller is detected.
 (Wireless preffered)
 2. If the game detects a controller, a detection box will appear in the top left of the Main Menu.
 3. Xbox series X and PS4 controllers tested to work, but any generic of those types should be fine.
+4. Pressing F1 will enable some debug information to show the controller info in the game terminal.

 ## Compatibility